ShreyaRamachandra/Predicition-using-supervised-ML/README.md

 # Predicition-using-supervised-ML

-⦿ To predicit the percentage of student based on number of hours studied using linear regression.
+⦿ To predict the percentage of students based on number of hours studied using linear regression.

 ⦿ Languages: Python